Disposition Effect Bias: Mastering Emotions for Lasting Gains

 Lemming Theory and the Disposition Effect: Avoiding the Herd’s Mistakes

 Lemming theory, a concept derived from the behaviour of lemmings, which are small rodents known for their mass migrations, offers another valuable lens through which to examine the collective behaviour of investors.
 Like lemmings, who follow their peers without question, investors often fail to exercise independent judgment, instead relying on the crowd’s wisdom to guide their decisions.
 This lack of critical thinking can lead to disastrous consequences, as investors blindly follow the crowd into risky investments or sell out of solid opportunities due to fear and panic.
-The disposition effect bias intensifies this behavior, as emotions drive the decision to hold onto losers or prematurely sell winners.
+The disposition effect bias intensifies this behaviour, as emotions drive the decision to hold onto losers or prematurely sell winners.

 Emotionally Intelligent Investing: The Antidote to Disposition Effect Bias